phylo42/IPK/docs/source/usage.rst

    .. tab:: Proteins

-         Temporarily disabled in this version of XPAS.
+         Temporarily disabled in this version of IPK.